jnalepka/grenton-to-homeassistant/README.md

 <!-- | Climate                            |  set_therm_state       | state [0 (off), 1 (on)], direction (optional) [0 (normal/heat), 1 (reverse/cool)] |
 | Climate                            |  set_therm_target_temp | temp (target temp)                                |
 | Climate                            |  set_therm_current_temp | temp (current temp)                              | -->

+## 📄 License

+This project is licensed for **Personal, Non-Commercial Use Only**.
+You are free to use, copy, and modify this software for your own personal home automation setup.

+❌ **Commercial use is prohibited** without prior written permission.

+See the [LICENSE](LICENSE) file for the full text.

+**Note:** Starting from version 3.0.0, this license applies.